Safeguarding

 Church and Collective Worship

 Our school has a warm, friendly family atmosphere where parents, the church and village community are encouraged to become fully involved in all events and activities.
-As a Voluntary Aided school, we are very proud of our strong links with St. Mary’s Church.
+We are a school for all faiths and none, and as a Voluntary Aided school, we are very proud of our strong links with St. Mary’s Church.

-Throughout the year, we visit St. Mary’s Church for school events including Harvest, Christmas, Nativity, Christingle and Easter.
+Throughout the year, we visit St. Mary’s Church for school events including Harvest, Christmas, Nativity, Christingle, Easter and Y6 Leavers’ Service.
 Our children also participate in a number of church and village events, such as Messy Church, Open the Book, the Christmas Tree Festival, Remembrance Day and the Brighstone Horticultural Show.
 Classes use the church to support programmes of study for Religious Education and History.
+We also visit Portsmouth Cathedral each year for the Diocesan Y6 Leavers’ Service.
 As well as holding special services in the church, we also like to worship and celebrate God’s wonderful world outside in our natural environment!

 We also believe in the importance of learning about other religions and for communities to work together.
 As part of this, we take part in Inter Faith week each year, where we invite people in from different religions to talk about their faith.